matias-ceau/scripts/docs/scripts/citeboard.sh.md

 ### Notes

-- Ensure that the path to your BibTeX files and the storage directory are correctly specified in the script.
+Ensure that the directories for the BibTeX files (`data/bib/`) and the Zotero storage files (`data/zotero/storage`) are correctly set up.
+The script currently utilizes hardcoded paths; these should be adjusted according to your file organization.
-- Verify that you have Evince installed for opening files.
-- You might want to adjust the `dmenu` options for better visual preferences.

-> **Critique:** The script currently relies on hardcoded paths, which might not adapt well if the directory structure changes.
-A potential improvement could involve accepting the path as a command-line argument or allowing the user to set it in a configuration file.
-Additionally, error handling is minimal; if no reference or selection is made, the script exits without feedback.
-Adding messages or logs would enhance user experience and troubleshooting.
+> **Critique**:
+> The script has a clean approach but could benefit from additional error handling.
+For example, if no paper is found for a selected citation, the user should receive a notification.
+Also, depending on the user's preference, it might be useful to allow configuration of directories through command-line arguments or a configuration file instead of hardcoded values.
+Adding comments or more verbose prompts in `dmenu` could also enhance usability.